 Source/Medium Report

 Where exactly is your traffic coming from?
-With the Source/Medium report, you can see which channels are sending visitors your way.
+With the Source/Medium report inside MonsterInsights Plus or above, you can see which channels are sending visitors your way.
 Plus, you’ll see data for each channel like engaged sessions, conversion rate, and revenue.

 Search Console Report

-Now, if your site gets some organic traffic, you should know which keywords your site is ranked for.
-To find that out, MonsterInsights offers a Search Console Report.
+If your site gets some organic traffic, you should know which keywords it’s ranking for.
+MonsterInsights Plus and above offers a Search Console Report to help you find that out.

-It shows the top 50 Google search terms for your website along with clicks, impressions, CTR (click-through-rate), and average position (keyword ranking).
+It shows your website’s top 50 Google search terms, along with clicks, impressions, CTR (click-through rate), and average position (keyword ranking).

-Since these are keywords that bring you your most organic traffic, you can do a keyword search and find similar search terms to optimize for on your site.
+Since these are keywords that bring you the most organic traffic, you can do some keyword research and find similar search terms to optimize for on your site.
 You can even use them to think of new content ideas to boost your organic traffic and improve your overall marketing strategy.

 eCommerce Report

-Do you have an eCommerce store and want to know where your most converting traffic comes from?
+Do you have an eCommerce store and want to know what your shoppers are doing on your site?
 If yes, then the MonsterInsights eCommerce report can help you out.

-It shows you the Top Conversion Sources.
-You can see which websites send traffic that converts in your online store.
+Beyond basic eCommerce metrics, it shows you the Top Conversion Sources for your website.
+You can see which websites send traffic that converts the best in your online store.
 Since people arriving from these websites buy your products, you can offer exclusive discounts and deals to make more money.

 Realtime Report

 Another report you can view for traffic stats is the realtime report.
-It shows you where your visitors are coming from in real time.
-You can see web traffic analytics for referral sources, countries, and cities that are currently on your WordPress site.
+It shows you where your visitors are coming from in real-time.
+You can see web traffic analytics for referral sources, countries, and cities for users that are currently or have very recently been on your WordPress site.

-This report is useful to check website traffic statistics if you’ve just launched a new product or a marketing campaign and want to see where visitors are coming from.
+This report is useful for checking website traffic statistics if you’ve just launched a new product or a marketing campaign and want to see where visitors are coming from.

 With that, let’s see how to find traffic sources in Google Analytics.